 Matt and I live on a mountainside at 3000 ft elevation.
-During the winter time we sometimes find ourselves snowed in.
+During the wintertime we sometimes find ourselves snowed in.
 Last winter we were snowed in for 8 days.
 That length of time is rare but it can happen.
 My Dad keeps a power center at his house and we have some backup power and solar panels at our house.
-This is enough to keep lights on and small devices like cell phones, e readers, laptops, radios, and batteries, charged up and ready to use if the power is out for very long.
+This is enough to keep lights on and small devices like cell phones, e-readers, laptops, radios, and batteries, charged up and ready to use if the power is out for very long.

-I have to say that power outages are actually very rare in my area despite the weather we can get and the elevation we are at so I have not been in a position where I had to rely on the Jackery for more than a few hours.
+I have to say those power outages are actually very rare in my area despite the weather we can get and the elevation we are at so I have not been in a position where I had to rely on the Jackery for more than a few hours.
 It sure was nice to have during that time though and we had the peace of mind of knowing we would have power for a lot longer even if the power remained off.

 Keeping Batteries Charged For Spraying Grapes

-We have a 35 gallon skid style sprayer that uses 12V power.
+We have a 35-gallon skid style sprayer that uses 12V power.
 Since it takes us up to 6 hours to spray our vineyards, we try to keep our batteries topped off.
 Using a solar panel and power center allows us to have a cushion of power without having to keep the Kawasaki Mule going and burning gas too.
-In the past we used our Goal Zero Yeti for this job but since the Jackery is so much lighter and easy to move around, we have started to use it instead.
+In the past, we used our Goal Zero Yeti for this job but since the Jackery is so much lighter and easy to move around, we have started to use it instead.
 While out spraying, the Jackery performed well and despite us forgetting to totally charge one battery, we had enough power to get the job done.